 Brett Freeman, Principal here at Woking College.
 Welcome to our College.

-This course covers all core areas of psychology, the scientific study of the mind and behaviour.
+This course covers all core areas of psychology, which is the scientific study of the mind and behaviour.
 In Research Methods, you will learn how to plan and carry out psychological research.
 Biopsychology will teach you how biological structures, such as the nervous system and the brain, influence how we think, feel and behave.
-Developmental Psychology focuses on how what children think and understand about the world becomes more sophisticated with age.
+Developmental Psychology focuses on what children think and understand about the world, and why this becomes more sophisticated with age.
 Cognitive Psychology covers how we remember things and why we forget.
-You will learn about phobias, OCD, depression and schizophrenia in Psychopathology and in Social Psychology you will find out why we obey those in authority and how performance is influenced by the presence of an audience.
-Along with these core units, we also study Child Development and applied areas of psychology such as aggression, relationships and schizophrenia.
-Although there is no coursework, you will have plenty of opportunities to carry out your own research into areas related to the course.
+You will learn about phobias, OCD and depression in Psychopathology.
+Social Psychology will teach you why we obey those in authority and how performance is influenced by the presence of an audience.
+Along with these core units, we also study the applied areas of Schizophrenia, Cognitive Development and Forensic Psychology.

 What skills will I develop?